Appendix B: summary of the methods used to develop this guidance

 The reports of the reviews and economic appraisal include full details of the methods used to select the evidence (including search strategies), assess its quality and summarise it.

-The minutes of the PDG meetings provide further detail about the Group's interpretation of the evidence and development of the recommendations.
+The minutes of the Programme Development Group (PDG) meetings provide further detail about the Group's interpretation of the evidence and development of the recommendations.

 The key questions were established as part of the scope.
 Initially they formed the starting point for the reviews of evidence and facilitated the development of recommendations by the PDG.
 The overarching question was: What are the most appropriate generic and specific interventions to support attitude and behaviour change at population and community levels?
 The subsidiary questions were: